MichaelaBickish/student-workbook/src/reflections/wk1/day1.md

-# Day 1 - Intro Codeworks
+# 1 - Git 101

-What I learned in coding school is how to code.

-##  Daily Journal

-Read Building Blocks Of Web Development > GIT 101 and answer the following questions

-###Why do we use Git?
+## Why do we use Git?

-What are the benefits of having multiple branches?
+## What are the benefits of having multiple branches?

-What is the difference between Git and GitHub
+## What is the difference between Git and GitHub

 Complete Week 1 Vocabulary